inds-inc/inds-inc.github.io/sendexplorer.md

 <p>&nbsp;</p>

-Integrated Nonclinical Development Solutions, Inc. (INDS, Inc.) is pleased to announce the release of **SEND Explorer™Product Family v4.0**.
+Integrated Nonclinical Development Solutions, Inc. (INDS, Inc.) is pleased to announce the release of **SEND Explorer® Product Family v4.0**.
 These validated, web-based applications were designed by scientists to provide advanced viewing, data summarization, and visualization capabilities for study data produced in SEND (Standard for